 FLOOR TILES

-This narrow space in an elegant West London townhouse by Elspeth Lynn Design provides an ideal place to hang a gallery of large framed artworks.
+This narrow hallway in an elegant West London townhouse by Elspeth Lynn Design provides an ideal place to hang a gallery of large framed artworks.
 The ‘corridor effect’ is broken up due to the low hung statement pendant light and white painted panelling, contrasting with the wallpaper above.

 The chequerboard tiles are also working their magic, as a patterned floor laid on the diagonal is said to make a space feel larger.
 There is also a high shine on the flooring, which bounces more light around what would otherwise be a dark space.